Presidente Prudente: Services and communications

 The water supply service in Presidente Prudente is managed by the São Paulo State Basic Sanitation Company (Sabesp).
 The municipality gets 70% of its water from the Rio do Peixe, while the remaining 30% is sourced from the Santo Anastácio River and small underground reservoirs and springs.
 One hundred percent of the urban area is served by the electricity distribution network, with 112,454 megawatt-hours consumed annually in 2001 and approximately 180,000 consumers.

 There are still dial-up and broadband (ADSL) internet services offered by various free and paid access providers.
 In fixed telephony, the city was served by Empresa Telefônica Paulista until 1973, when it began to be served by Telecomunicações de São Paulo (TELESP), which built the telephone exchanges still in use today.
 In 1998, this company was privatized and sold to Telefônica, and in 2012, the company adopted the Vivo brand for its operations.
 Mobile telephony services are provided by various operators.
 There is also 3G access, available in the municipality since 2009, and 4G access, available since 2013.
-The area code (DDD) for Presidente Prudente is 018, and the Postal Code (CEP) ranges from 19,000-000 to 19,109-999.
-On January 8, 2009, the municipality began to be served by portability, along with other cities with DDD 018 and states including Rio Grande do Sul (DDDs 51 and 55), Tocantins (63), Mato Grosso (65), and Amazonas (92 and 97).
+The area code (DDD) for Presidente Prudente is 018, and the Postal code (CEP) ranges from 19,000–000 to 19,109–999.
+On 8 January 2009, the municipality began to be served by portability, along with other cities with DDD 018 and states including Rio Grande do Sul (DDDs 51 and 55), Tocantins (63), Mato Grosso (65), and Amazonas (92 and 97).

-There are twelve channels in the VHF band - channels 2 to 13 - and 69 in the UHF band - channels 14 to 83.
+There are twelve channels in the VHF band – channels 2 to 13 – and 69 in the UHF band – channels 14 to 83.
 There are also microwave (SHF) and satellite channels, which offer significantly better frequency and require special receivers.
 These receivers typically deliver the signal to the television on a VHF channel.
 There is also a daily newspaper in Presidente Prudente, "O Imparcial."
-The city previously had "Oeste Notícias," which was closed by its management on January 31.
-The city has several online portals, the most accessed of which are Portal G1 - Presidente Prudente, Diário de Prudente, and Portal Prudentino.
+The city previously had "Oeste Notícias," which was closed by its management on 31 January.
+The city has several online portals, the most accessed of which are Portal G1 – Presidente Prudente, Diário de Prudente, and Portal Prudentino.
 There are also nine radio stations in the city, with the main ones being "101 FM" and "98 FM."